 ...whereas the called out assembly can draw on the power of the RUACH HaKodesh to resist fleshly temptations.
 Failing to deal with anger, the believer yields himself or herself to demonic purposes, which the Apostle Pa'al describes…

 “Be wroth, but do not sin.”
 Do not let the sun go down on your rage, nor give place to the devil.

 Please be advised: angry followers paint a target on their back for the demonic realm to take their best shot at!
 The Apostle Pa'al also explains how to deal with the state reached by remaining on this path…

 For though we walk in the flesh, we do not fight according to the flesh.
-For the weapons we fight with are not fleshly but mighty in Elohim for overthrowing strongholds, overthrowing reasonings and every high matter that exalts itself against the knowledge of Elohim, taking captive every thought to make it obedient unto Mashiac
+For the weapons we fight with are not fleshly but mighty in Alahiym for overthrowing strongholds, overthrowing reasonings and every high matter that exalts itself against the knowledge of Alahiym, taking captive every thought to make it obedient unto Mashiach,

 Qorintiyim Bĕt (2 Corinthians) 10:3-5